dbcook/cave-servo/README.md

 ### Cooling

-The case cooling is done with a cross-flow system using a single ultra-quiet Noctua computer case fan.
+The case cooling is a cross-flow system using a single ultra-quiet Noctua computer case fan.
 The fan speed is controlled with a modified Noctua PWM speed controller and can be reduced down to as little as 500 rpm.
 Below around 1000 rpm the fan is almost inaudible.
 Max speed is around 2400 rpm, which moves quite a bit of air.

 The fan is installed in a 3" hole in one end of the case, using a foam filter sandwiched between two aluminum mesh grilles, with a 3D printed louver on the outside to keep rain out.
 The exhaust aperture on the other end is identical except there is no fan.
 I didn't want to have case penetrations, but there was no other way to make everything fit.